 Organizing tips aren’t something you generally learn from school, but if you are near the end of your high school education or starting university, you are in a perfect position to learn some organization practices.

-These 7 organizing tips are a great starter to do your best this school year:
+These seven organizing tips are a great start to do your best this school year:

-Schedule breaks during the day (seriously, learn to meditate, especially if you aren’t regularly participating in sports) and most importantly schedule a couple big chunks of time off during the week.
+Schedule breaks during the day (seriously, learn to meditate, especially if you aren’t regularly participating in sports) and, most importantly, schedule a couple of big chunks of time off during the week.

 – Aural or Auditory/Musical: best to use sounds and music

 – Intrapersonal or Solitary: best to study and work alone

 – Interpersonal or Social: best to study in groups or with others

 – Kinesthetic or Physical: best to move around, use body, sense of touch and hands

 – Linguistic or Verbal: Best to use words, both in speech and writing